Galois connection: Floor; ceiling

+This is valid because the variable $n$ is restricted to the integers.
+The well-known properties of the floor function, such as $\lfloor x+n\rfloor=\lfloor x\rfloor+n,$ can be derived by elementary reasoning from this Galois connection.

+The dual orderings give another monotone Galois connection, now with the ceiling function:

 Power set; implication and conjunction

 For an order-theoretic example, let U be some set, and let A and B both be the power set of U, ordered by inclusion.
 Pick a fixed subset L of U. Then the maps F and G, where F(M) = L ∩ M, and G(N) = N ∪ (U \ L), form a monotone Galois connection, with F being the lower adjoint.
 A similar Galois connection whose lower adjoint is given by the meet (infimum) operation can be found in any Heyting algebra.
 Especially, it is present in any Boolean algebra, where the two mappings can be described by F(x) = (a ∧ x) and G(y) = (y ∨ ¬a) = (a ⇒ y).
 In logical terms: "implication from a" is the upper adjoint of "conjunction with a".

 Lattices

 Further interesting examples for Galois connections are described in the article on completeness properties.
-Roughly speaking, it turns out that the usual functions ∨ and ∧ are lower and upper adjoints to the diagonal map X → X × X. The least and greatest elements of a partial order are given by lower and upper adjoints to the unique function X → {1}.
+Roughly speaking, the usual functions ∨ and ∧ are lower and upper adjoints to the diagonal map X → X × X. The least and greatest elements of a partial order are given by lower and upper adjoints to the unique function X → {1}.
 Going further, even complete lattices can be characterized by the existence of suitable adjoints.
 These considerations give some impression of the ubiquity of Galois connections in order theory.